NCATSTranslator/Translator-All/index.md

+---
+title: "NCATS Biomedical Data Translator tools registry"
+---

+This repository contains references and documentation for the prototypes produced for the [NCATS Biomedical Data Translator](https://ncats.nih.gov/translator).

+The documentation for the different tools can be [found in the Wiki](https://github.com/NCATSTranslator/NCATSTranslator.github.io/wiki).

+Feel free to add a page for your tools with informations such as:

+* Short human-readable description of the tool
+* Git repository URLs
+* Links to access the available APIs
+* Documentation how to deploy the tool

-## Welcome to GitHub Pages
+## How to use GitHub Pages

 You can use the [editor on GitHub](https://github.com/NCATSTranslator/NCATSTranslator.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/NCATSTranslator/NCATSTranslator.github.io/settings).
+The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Markdown